€14.95

 Hello and welcome to

-"GRIP" stands for having a grip on the music as DJ or performer and affecting the energy on a dancefloor so that people get moved.
+"GRIP" stands for having a grip on the music as DJ or performer and affecting the energy of people, space and sound so that people get moved.

 Besides experimenting with sound through production and DJ'ing, my inspiration for this method and mapping has come from great composers, performers and DJ's, like Vangelis, Jean-Michel Jarre, Grandmaster Flash, Steve Reich, Philip Glass, Delia Derbyshire, Carl Cox, Speedy J, Richie Hawtin, Chris Liebing and Ean Golden.

-Once you have tried them, please drop a rating and comment here.
-Your feedback is very much appreciated in my mission to get space for you and me in DJ-booths to be able to create energy so that people get moved!
+Once you have tried the mapping or method, please drop a rating and comment here because your feedback is helpful in my mission to get space for you and me in DJ-booths, to be able to create energy so that people get moved!

-If you have any questions, feedback for future improvements or if you are interested in an GRIP2 or GRIPZ 3+7 course (private or group, on-line or in person), feel free to contact me.
+If you have any questions, feedback for future improvements or if you are interested in a GRIP2 or GRIPZ course (private, group, on-line, in person), feel free to contact me.
 You can also find me on social media and YouTube (links at bottom of page) including videos of me performing with the mapping and method.

 Thanks for using, supporting and sharing.
 Enjoy playing and performing!